-You may wish to contact the Species at Risk Branch of the Ministry at SARontario@ontario.ca for information on whether an authorization under the ESA may be required.
-Early contact with the Species at Risk Branch during your project planning process may enable you to amend your project plan to avoid adverse impacts to species at risk and their habitats and allow you to determine the need for an authorization under the ESA.
+You may wish to contact the Species at Risk Branch of the Ministry at SARontario@ontario. ca for information on whether a permit or registration under the ESA may be required.

+Early contact with the Species at Risk Branch during your project planning process may enable you to amend your project plan to avoid adverse impacts to species at risk and their habitats and allow you to determine the need for a permit or registration under the ESA.
 The Species at Risk Branch may be able to provide information on the following:

 - What conditional exemptions are available under Ontario Regulation 242/08; - ii.
-Whether an ESA 17(2)(b) permit for protection and recovery activities (B permit) may be required and will need to be obtained before undertaking the funded activity; or, - iii.
-Whether your proposed activity may not require an authorization under the ESA.
+Whether an ESA 17 permit may be required and will need to be obtained before undertaking the funded activity; or, - iii.
+Whether your proposed activity may not require a permit or registration under the ESA.

 All projects must avoid and/or minimize adverse effects to species at risk and their habitat.
-An ESA authorization is required for activities that kill, harm or harass a species at risk, damage or destroy their habitat or otherwise contravene section 9 (species protection) or section 10 (habitat protection) of the Act.
+An ESA permit or registration is required for activities that kill or harm a species at risk, damage or destroy their habitat or otherwise contravene section 9 (species protection) or section 10 (habitat protection) of the Act.
 For greater detail, please refer to section 9 and section 10 of the ESA.

-Activities not eligible for a conditional exemption and that impact species at risk could require an ESA permit or agreement.
+Activities not eligible for a conditional exemption and that impact species at risk could require an ESA permit.
 For more details, contact SARontario@ontario.ca.